Michael Hollett

-Michael Hollett is the founder and president of North by Northeast (NXNE) music festival which happens every June in Toronto since 1995.
-Hollett is also founder of the national print and online arts magazine, NEXT, available in Toronto, Vancouver and Calgary since December, 2020.
+Michael Hollett, born 1955, is the founder and president of North by Northeast (NXNE) music festival which happens every June in Toronto since 1995.
+Hollett is also founder of the print and online arts magazine, NEXT, available online at nextmag.ca since December, 2020.
 Hollett is co-founder of Toronto's longest-running free alternative newsweekly, Now Magazine.
 He was editor and publisher of Now from 1981 to 2016.